mooreds/docs-1/references/connectors/zoom-documentation.md

 ## account_billing_update

-Update billing information for a sub account under the master account <aside>Only for the sub account which is a paid account and paid by master account</aside>
+Update billing information for a sub account under the master account Only for the sub account which is a paid account and paid by master account

 <details><summary>Parameters</summary>